 If you love a solid, fast moving family drama like Bloodline or Good Girls, then Greenleaf is for you.
 With more skeletons in closets than a haunted house on Halloween, Greenleaf is totally addictive.
 Billed as a Netflix Original, it did originally air on the Oprah Winfrey Network in the US in 2016 with record viewing numbers.
-There are currently two seasons, both of which are available on Netflix with a third in the pipeline.
+There are currently five seasons, all of which are available on Netflix.

 Greenleaf has it all.
 Greed, corruption, deceit, infidelity and family drama in abundance.
 It is totally addictive and an absolute winner.